philippmuench/operon_analysis_pipeline/03_blast_search/README.md

 ## Notes
 - The pipeline automatically detects genome prefixes from `.fna`/`.faa`/`.gff` files
 - Array jobs process genomes in batches for efficiency
-- All outputs are centralized in `../04_core_gene_analysis/output/` for downstream analysis
+- All summary outputs are saved in `output/` directory
 - The pipeline includes comprehensive error handling and logging
 - Progress is tracked in `output/pipeline_*.out` and `output/pipeline_*.err` files